wave1822/redarcs-reader/README.md

 How to use!

-1 Extract the .zst file, on linux ark can extract it on mac or windows I don't know!
+1 Extract the .zst file, ps on linux ark can extract it on mac or windows I don't know!

-2 Open a terminal window on whorever you put this script
+2 Open a terminal window on whoever you put this script

 3 Run on the terminal python readable.py subredditfile